Flotomate/product_docs/source/report-management/create-&-edit.rst

 Add Name and Description
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Section-A (Figure 1) is where you enter the name of the Report.
+Section-A (:numref:`rf1`) is where you enter the name of the Report.
 The best practice is having a name which is descriptive and concise.

 Section-B is where you enter the description of the Report.
 Write a